flutter/website/index.md

 You can also control the *layout* of a widget by composing it with other widgets.
 For example, to center a widget, you wrap it in a Center widget.
 There are widgets for padding, alignment, row, columns, and grids.
-These layout widgets do not show themselves in an app's UI.
+These layout widgets do not have a visual representation of their own.
 Instead, their sole purpose is to control some aspect of another widget's layout.
 To understand why a widget renders in a certain way, it's often helpful to inspect the neighboring widgets.